Premium

 What does this mean for you as an employee?

 • Contribution rate: 0.1% of the contributory wage is retained by your employer.
-Your employer also contributes 0.1%.
+Your employer also contributes 0.1% itself.

 • In the frequently asked questions below you will find a calculation example so you know the amount involved per month.